A guide to the best parks in Dubai

 A Dubai favourite that was first opened in 1975, Safa Park may be smaller in size than it once was but it still retains a certain centre-of-the-city feel.

 Located just off Sheikh Zayed Road, it is beautifully landscaped, with lakes, trees, more than 200 species of birds, and great views of both the Burj Khalifa and Dubai Water Canal.
 The latter now cuts through one side of the park and is largely responsible for its reduced size.

 What remains, however, is a joy.
 Its barbecue spots and play areas are some of the best in the city, while grassy lawns cover roughly 80 per cent of the park, as such it is perfect for picnics and social gatherings.
 One of its greatest draws, however, is a 3.5-kilometre spongy running track, which follows the park’s perimeter.
 A favourite among Dubai’s running community, it’s hard to beat as a picturesque running course.

-Al Wasl Road and Al Hadiqa Street, 8am to 10pm daily, Dhs3 entry. dm.gov.ae
+Al Wasl Road and Al Hadiqa Street, 8am to 10pm daily, Dhs3 entry, free for people of determination and children under two. dm.gov.ae

 Zabeel Park has come into its own in recent years.
 No longer simply a green space with the usual cluster of amenities, this public park is a very 21st Century space.
 In size, it is equivalent to 45 football pitches and is remarkably tranquil considering its location close to some of Dubai’s busiest intersections.
 There are barbecue and picnic areas, restaurants and boat rides, a jogging track and fitness centre, botanical and horticultural areas, as well as a cricket pitch that can be booked for matches.